mr-ragman/mailscream/README.md

 ./mailscream db init

 # Your first persona
-./mailscream p add Karen99 "The wanna be boss because she has been here for over 4 years!"
+./mailscream p add Karen99 'The wanna be boss because she has been here for over 4 years!'

 # Your first scream
-./mailscream Karen99 "If I hear your voice one more time.. i am going to burn this place up!!"
+./mailscream Karen99 'If I hear your voice one more time.. i am going to burn this place up!!'

 # View your persona list
 ./mailscream p list